Cancer genome sequencing: Data Analysis

 As with any genome sequencing project, the reads must be assembled to form a representation of the chromosomes being sequenced.
 With cancer genomes, this is usually done by aligning the reads to the human reference genome.

 Since even non-cancerous cells accumulate somatic mutations, it is necessary to compare sequence of the tumor to a matched normal tissue in order to discover which mutations are unique to the cancer.
 In some cancers, such as leukemia, it is not practical to match the cancer sample to a normal tissue, so a different non-cancerous tissue must be used.

 It has been estimated that discovery of all somatic mutations in a tumor would require 30-fold sequencing coverage of the tumor genome and a matched normal tissue.
 By comparison, the original draft of the human genome had approximately 65-fold coverage.
+To facilitate further improvement in somatic mutation detection in cancer, the Sequencing Quality Control Phase 2 Consortium has established a pair of tumor-normal cell lines as community reference samples and data sets for the benchmarking of cancer mutation detections.

 A major goal of cancer genome sequencing is to identify driver mutations: genetic changes which increase the mutation rate in the cell, leading to more rapid tumor evolution and metastasis.
 It is difficult to determine driver mutations from DNA sequence alone; but drivers tend to be the most commonly shared mutations amongst tumors, cluster around known oncogenes, and are tend to be non-silent.
 Passenger mutations, which are not important in the progression of the disease, are randomly distributed throughout the genome.
 It has been estimated that the average tumor carries c.a.
 80 somatic mutations, fewer than 15 of which are expected to be drivers.

 A personal-genomics analysis requires further functional characterization of the detected mutant genes, and the development of a basic model of the origin and progression of the tumor.
 This analysis can be used to make pharmacological treatment recommendations.
 As of February 2012, this has only been done for patients clinical trials designed to assess the personal genomics approach to cancer treatment.